An Overview of the Pregnancy Trimesters

 Your Baby’s Development

 Your baby is busy in there!
+So, which fetal developments occur during the second trimester?
 During this trimester your little one will begin to hear sounds and will even respond to loud or familiar sounds.
 A waxy coating called vernix will cover the skin, protecting it from the fluids in the amniotic sac.
-Downy hair called lanugo will grow all over your baby’s body — in fact, some babies are even born with patches of lanugo.
-By the end of this trimester your baby’s fingers and toes will be completely formed, and your little one will have unique fingerprints!
-You’ll be able to feel your baby kicking and stretching at some point in this trimester.
+Downy hair called lanugo will grow all over your baby’s body—in fact, some babies are even born with patches of lanugo.

-Towards the end of this stage your baby will start to grow more rapidly, including putting on more fat.
+Towards the end of this stage, your baby will start to grow more rapidly, including putting on more fat.

 Second Trimester Symptoms